Samantha Maloney: Eagles of Death Metal (2005)

 However, Maloney was soon approached by old friend Josh Homme to drum for his side-project Eagles of Death Metal.
 Maloney accepted the gig and toured with Eagles of Death Metal opening for Queens of the Stone Age all over the world.

 Peaches (2006–2007)

 In 2006, Samantha toured with Electroclash punk artist Peaches' live band, The Herms along with JD Samson and Radio Sloan in support of her 2006 release Impeach My Bush.

 Rebirth of The Chelsea Girls (2009)

 In January 2009, Samantha joined with Allison Robertson (of The Donnas), former Playboy model/Disk-Jockey and Huntress singer Jill Janus, and Corey Parks (ex.
 Nashville Pussy), to form the Chelsea Girls.
-The band is an all-girl cover band.
+The band is an all-female cover band.
 The band's name references an Andy Warhol flick and a premise—the greatest anthems from the likes of AC/DC, Judas Priest, Blondie and even some Madonna.
 In the spirit of Camp Freddy, they brought in special guests including Lemmy from Motörhead and Carmen Electra who is now the unofficial fifth member as the band's emcee.